Flamingo: a Visual Language Model for Few-Shot Learning: Method

-\paragraph{Retrieval-based In-Context Example Selection~\citep{yang2021empirical}.} When the size of the support set exceeds a certain limit, it can become difficult to leverage all the examples with in-context learning: first because it becomes excessively expensive to fit all the examples in the prompt, and second there is a risk of poor generalization when the prompt size exceeds the size of the sequence used during training~\citep{press2021train}.
+\paragraph{Retrieval-based In-Context Example Selection~\citep{yang2021empirical}.} When the size of the support set exceeds a certain limit, it can become difficult to leverage all the examples with in-context learning: first because it becomes excessively expensive to fit all the examples in the prompt, and second because there is a risk of poor generalization when the prompt size exceeds the size of the sequence used during training~\citep{press2021train}.
 In such situations, it is appealing to use a form of prompt selection to both limit the sequence length as well as potentially improve the prompt quality which can in turn lead to better performance~\citep{liu2021makes}.
-In particular, we follow the Retrieval-based In-Context Example Selection (RICES in short) approach introduced by~\cite{yang2021empirical}.
-In details, given a query image we retrieve similar images in the support set by comparing the visual features extracted from our frozen pretrained visual encoder.
+In particular, we follow the Retrieval-based In-Context Example Selection (RICES) approach introduced by~\cite{yang2021empirical}.
+In detail, given a query image, we retrieve similar images in the support set by comparing the visual features extracted from our frozen pretrained visual encoder.
 We then build the prompt by concatenating the top-$N$ most similar examples.
-Since LM are sensitive to the ordering in the prompt due to recency bias~\citep{zhao2021calibrate}, we order the examples so that the most similar support example appears right before the query.
-We notably show the effectiveness of this approach in classification settings with multiple hundreds of classes (see Section~\ref{sec:classif_tasks}) where we are given one or more images/videos per class, yielding a number of examples that would not otherwise all fit in the prompt.
+Since LMs are sensitive to the ordering in the prompt due to recency bias~\citep{zhao2021calibrate}, we order the examples by increasing order of similarity, such that the most similar support example appears right before the query.
+We notably show the effectiveness of this approach in classification settings with multiple hundreds of classes (see Appendix~\ref{app:classif_tasks}) where we are given one or more images/videos per class, yielding a number of examples that would not otherwise fit in the prompt.

-\paragraph{Prompt ensembling.} We also explore ensembling the outputs of the model across multiple prompts.
+\paragraph{Prompt ensembling.} We also explore ensembling the outputs of the model across multiple prompts in the close-ended setting.
 This can notably be combined with RICES where ensembling can be done over multiple permutations of the ranked nearest neighbors.
-Specifically, for a given answer, we ensemble the log likelihoods estimated by the model over 6 random permutations of the selected few-shot prompts.
+Specifically, for a given answer, we average the log likelihoods estimated by the model over 6 random permutations of the selected few-shot examples.